smatechnologies/opcon-deploy-docs/docs/installation.md

 The config.ini file contains the configuration statements that provide the connection to the OpCon Deploy database.
 After installation, the config.ini file can be found in the c:\ProgramData\OpConxps\Deploy\client directory.

 Users may establish a connection to the OpCon Deploy database using Windows Authentication.
+The databaseUser should be left blank and the password of the Windows Domain user should be encrypted and placed in the config file (see databaseUser / databaseUserPassword).

+Users may establish a TLS connection to the OpCon Deploy database if required by adding ***;ssl=require*** to the database URL (see databaseURL).

 ### debug